 with even marginal intelligence.
 Do you understand now?”

 She gazed angrily at Zoe, who gazed angrily back.

-“These people have, or are, assisting Chen on the surface with the double-M shielding that will be installed on Serenity,” said the assassin.
+“These people have assisted, or are assisting now, Chen on the surface with the double-M shielding that will be installed on Serenity,” said the assassin.

 “ ‘Double-M?” said Kaylee.

 “Mass-momentum,” answered another scientist, who could’ve been Simon’s brother.

 Kaylee nodded blankly.

 “I don’t mean to be rude,” said Mal, “or—maybe I do.
 In any case, why call a confab?
 Is it necessary to meet these people?
 Can we just get on with the job and be on our way?”